ydirson/generals-familiar/README.md

 ### Plans and ideas for the future

 * essential
-  * let users select their own armies from a UI, let them paste the full URL provided by "share as link"
+  * let users paste the full URL provided by "share as link"
   * show spells when needed (requires fetching json army book)
   * (bug) on army removal, removal link for previous armies are not updated
 * QoL